 - Roughly chop and blend to a paste using a blender.

-- When masala paste settles down, uncover it and keep on high heat with occasional stirrings to avoid sticking to the base.
+- When masala settles down, uncover it and keep on high heat with occasional stirrings to avoid sticking to the base.

 - Cook until the masala paste gets dry.